- Update

 - The country plans to reduce its dependence on hydrocarbons through a diversification of its exports and the development of renewables, with 16 GW planned for 2030.

-- Two public companies dominate the energy markets: Sonatrach for hydrocarbon production and trade and Sonelgaz for electricity production and distribution, as well as gas distribution.
+- Two public companies dominate the energy markets: Sonatrach for hydrocarbon production and trade and Sonelgaz for electricity supply and gas distribution.

-- Electricity production has grown more slowly since 2012, at a pace of 4%/year; it is almost entirely based on gas.
+- Electricity production has grown by 6%/year since 2012 and is almost entirely based on gas.

-- Energy prices, however, are very low compared to the European average: around 3 times lower for motor fuels and electricity and 10 times lower for household gas (at purchasing power parity).
+- Energy prices are very low compared to the EU average: 3 times lower for motor fuels and electricity, and 10 times lower for household gas (at ppp).

 - Algeria aims to attract international investors to offset its declining production and to maintain its exports.

-- To face the expected increase in electricity demand, the country is strongly increasing its electricity production.
+- To face the expected increase in electricity demand, the country is developing natural gas and solar power projects.

 Institutions & Energy Policy